lsst-dm/dm_dev_guide/stack/adding-a-new-package.rst

 Configuring GitHub Repositories
 ===============================

-All LSST DM repositories on GitHub must be configured by a repository administrator to protect the ``master`` branch and to ensure that the merge button for pull requests can not be pushed without the branch being up to date with ``master``.
+All LSST DM repositories on GitHub must be configured by a repository administrator to protect the ``main`` branch and to ensure that the merge button for pull requests can not be pushed without the branch being up to date with ``main``.
 There are a number of settings required to ensure this and they are described below with URLs referring to the ``afw`` package.
 Replace ``afw`` with the relevant package name to get to the correct page on GitHub.